Bermotard/Build_rasp/README.md

 # Build_rasp
-a script to build a linux distribution on raspberry usinf yocto
+a script to build a linux distribution on raspberry using yocto